Business Startup CostsUpdated May 2026

 LowNational avg: $275,000High

-Here's what the data doesn't capture about Burlington: it's a market where military families, students, and long-term residents each navigate completely different pricing realities.
+Here's what the data doesn't capture about Burlington: it's a market where renters, homeowners, commuters, and long-time residents can face very different pricing realities.
 The economy here features an old-money economy where legacy industries and new tech startups compete for the same talent pool, which ripples into service pricing across the board.
 Coastal storms and heavy snowfall inflate insurance premiums and push emergency service calls through the roof every winter.
 For start a gym, these local dynamics matter more than any national trend line.

 What Matters Most